EffectOrientedProgramming/book/Chapters/05_Testing.md

   ZIO.sleep(24.hours).debug("Parsing CSV")
 ```

-When using ZIO Test, the clock does not move forward on its own.
-You must explicitly change the clock.
+When using ZIO Test, the clock does not move forward on its own; you must explicitly change it.
 Unless you move the time forward, calling a time-based Effect like `timeout` hangs indefinitely with the message:

 ```terminal